HewlettPackard/squest/docs/manual/service_catalog.md

  3. User's input
  4. Admin's input

+!!! note

->**Note:** When used with a 'multiple select' or 'multiple select multiple' type of field, the value need to be a valid one from the Tower/AWX survey field options.
+    When used with a 'multiple select' or 'multiple select multiple' type of field, the value need to be a valid one from the Tower/AWX survey field options.

 #### Hard coded string